 Frisco ISD: Pride.
 Tradition.
 Excellence.

-Because many are choosing to plant roots in the Frisco area, Frisco ISD is at the top of the fastest growing school districts in the state and nation growing by 10-30 percent annually from 1997-2010.
-The district continues to add 2,500-3,300 students each year.
-As of October 1, 2013, we had enrolled 45,993 students.
+Because many are choosing to plant roots in the Frisco area, Frisco ISD is at the top of the fastest growing school districts in the state and nation growing by 7-30 percent annually since the early 90s.
+The district continues to add 2,500-3,500 students each year.
+As of October 2013, we had enrolled 46,053 students.

 With this growth comes the responsibility to manage the growth and to build for the future.
 In 1998, FISD had seven schools.
 Since that time, FISD has added 49 new schools, opening or modifying/expanding two-to-six campuses annually.
 To meet the construction needs of the district, the citizens of FISD authorized the issuance of schoolhouse bonds through four referendums in an eight-year period (1998, 2000, 2003, 2006) for a combined total of $1.692 billion ($118 million, $298 million, $478 million and $798 million).
 These referendums received approval ratings of 95, 96, 89.4 percent, and 72 percent, indicating the strong support of the community for education and for meeting the needs of students.
-In 2013-14 two high school additions will be complete at Heritage and Frisco High.
+In 2013-14 two high school additions were completed at Heritage and Frisco High.
 A seventh high school, named Independence, is scheduled to open in 2014, as are four additional elementary schools named for Janice Stahly Scott, James R. Newman, T.H.
-"Sonny" and Joanne McSpedden, and another to be named.
-In 2015, the district is planning to open the 8th high school, named for retired superintendent Rick Reedy, along with the 14th middle school.
+"Sonny" and Joanne McSpedden, and Pete and Gracie Hosp.
+In 2015, the district is planning to open the 8th high school, named for retired superintendent Rick Reedy, along with the 14th middle school named for retired fine arts director Daryl Trent.

 With the remaining bond funds, the district is finalizing construction to meet the needs of up to 52,000 students – these funds have allowed us to grow to 37 elementary schools, 14 middle schools, and 8 high schools with modifications to existing high schools to increase capacity.
 Funds are still being used to purchase a school site, provide bulding maintenance and repairs, purchase buses, maintain security and expand and upgrade technology.
 The safety/security systems at existing and new schools allow the use of digital technology and high resolution cameras to capture images at all times in commons areas, parking lots and building entrances to provide a deterrent to poor behavior and a tool for resolving issues for campus administrators.
 Controlled access and advanced visitor registration systems are additional safety features at schools.
 All high schools have school resource officers on site, along with parking lot attendants.
 There is also an SRO assigned to each middle school and the officer is available to the feeder elementary schools, as well.